The Year Without Pants: WordPress.com and the Future of Work

 You can see for yourself here: >>About Automattic

-As a blogger I appreciate the user friendliness of the software and enjoy that the uptime is high.
+As a blogger, I appreciate the user-friendliness of the software and enjoy that the uptime is high.
 However, the world doesn’t fall apart if the blog should be down for a day or two.
 Annoying?
 Yes.
 Devastating?
 No. It will not show in my P&L.

-For the vast number of Automattic customers, WordPress is not mission critical.
+For the vast number of Automattic customers, WordPress is not mission-critical.

 When I fly SAS from Copenhagen to San Francisco, I prefer a supply chain with business models different from the Automattic model.
 I appreciate that the operators in the value chain work closely together and that they each have solid QA procedures in place.
 I am less worried about the kiosk selling me a bottle of water, but hope that the cafe brewing my coffee and fixing my sandwich have their food handling under control.

 Take any company in the world and cut away their cost of marketing (including sales), their cost of administration and their cost of management.
 The impact on the bottom line will obviously be phenomenal.
 Reallocate some of the profit to product development and customer service.
-The impact on market share will be fantastic.
+The impact on the market share will be fantastic.